AdobeDocs/commerce-admin.en/help/getting-started/compliance-gdpr.md

 - Update your [Google settings](https://docs.magento.com/user-guide/stores/compliance-privacy-google.html) and ensure that they align with your legal obligations regarding the use of personal data.

-- Maintain transparency, and keep thorough documentation.
+- Maintain transparency and keep thorough documentation.

 - To learn how Adobe helps merchants comply with applicable legal obligations, visit the [website][1]{:target="_blank"}.